Dirty Dancer: Music video

-The music video for "Dirty Dancer" was directed by Yasha Malekzad, Jeff Dotson & Ethan Lader and premiered on 22 June 2011.
-It opens by showing a city during the night, and Iglesias making his way to a futuristic strip club, who then watches a holographic pole dancer performing a gymnastic routine while wearing a black latex outfit.
-Usher is shown donning black clothing and sings alone in a dark room.
-Throughout the video he alternates between reality and a holographic.
+The music video for "Dirty Dancer" was co-directed by Yasha Malekzad, Jeff Dotson & Ethan Lader and premiered on 22 June 2011.
+It opens by showing a city during the night, before transitioning to Iglesias inside a futuristic strip club, where he is watching a holographic pole dancer performing a gymnastic routine in a black latex outfit.
+Usher is shown dressed in black clothing and singing alone in a dark room.
+Throughout the video he alternates between reality and a hologram.
 Iglesias is shown in similar scenes, and at one point lowers his jacket to expose his blue luminous heart.
-Iglesias presses buttons on a remote control and the dancer is replaced by another, dressed in silver, who is in turn replaced by a gold bikini-clad dancer.
+Iglesias then presses buttons on a remote control and the dancer is replaced by another, dressed in silver, who is in turn replaced by a gold bikini-clad dancer.
 Wayne begins his verse while being projected onto a building, while other shots show him in a dark room, similar to those of Usher.
 The dancer whom Iglesias watches leans in to kiss him but is replaced by a holographic message reading "credit expired".

 Sabrina Cognata of WNOW-FM wrote, "This video has everything.
 And I mean everything worth having."
 MTV Buzzworthy's Jenna Hally Rubenstein wrote, "If you want to be a baller, this video is how you do it."
 The video has been viewed over 137 million times.

+In France, following the controversy of its predecessor "Tonight (I'm Lovin' You)", which was banned for its sexual explicit and erotic content, the "Dirty Dancer" music video was immediately broadcast after 10 p.m. on some music channels with a warning Not advised to kids under 10 years old due to the suggestive content and the half-naked holographic pole dancers' appearance.